tshine/swoosh/README.md

 We have applied the lessons learned from projects like Plug, Ecto and Phoenix in designing clean and composable APIs, with clear separation of concerns between modules.
-Out of the box it comes with adapters for SendGrid, Mandrill, Mailgun, Postmark and SparkPost, as well as SMTP.
+Out of the box it comes with 12 adapters, including SendGrid, Mandrill, Mailgun, Postmark, SMTP... see [Adapters below](#adapters)

 The complete documentation for Swoosh is located [here](https://hexdocs.pm/swoosh).